Photo: Destination NSW

 The gorgeous beaches and vast plains of South Australia have provided the settings for a Hollywood blockbuster or two!
 The Mad Max madness continues – the third and final instalment in Mel Gibson’s trilogy, Mad Max 3: Beyond Thunderdome, was largely shot in Coober Pedy.
 Coober Pedy is known as the opal capital of the world, and the entire town is mainly underground, to provide protection from the scorching daytime heat.
 Its desert climate provides the perfect dystopian landscape for Mad Max.
 The deserts of South Australia were also used to film some outback scenes in The Inbetweeners 2.
 From the rustic outback to pure luxury, South Australia’s Kangaroo Island (pictured) also provided the picturesque beach setting for Daniel Radcliffe’s December Boys, telling the story of four teenage Aussie orphans raised in an outback convent, who are sent on a seaside holiday.
 And as far as seaside getaways go, you really can't get much better than Kangaroo Island.

 Western Australia is a stunningly diverse state, with breathtaking pristine beaches to the south-west and pure, unforgiving outback to the north.
 This is why many of Australia’s most iconic films were shot there – the heart-warming story of Red Dog, the culturally significant Bran Nue Day and even more Mad Max¸ this time providing the setting for the second film.
 It also provided the eerie backdrop to the harrowing tale of Wolf Creek, which is not to be taken as an accurate representation of backpacking Australia!
-Filmmaking runs deep in this region's blood, as WA is also home to one of Australia's best performing arts schools – the Western Australian Academy of Performing Arts at Edith Cowan University (the alma mater of Australia’s very own Hugh Jackman!)
-International filmmakers don't appear to have uncovered everything Western Australia has to offer just yet - but you don't have to be a bigshot Hollywood director to enjoy this beautiful (and enormous) stretch of land.
+Most recently, the gorgeous beachside town of Lancelin provided a picturesque setting for Aussie film The Naked Wanderer, starring English comedy legend John Cleese.
+Better yet - Lancelin YHA was used as a setting for a few days!
+WA is also home to one of Australia's best performing arts schools – the Western Australian Academy of Performing Arts at Edith Cowan University (the alma mater of Australia’s very own Hugh Jackman!)
+But, ydon't have to be a bigshot Hollywood director to enjoy this beautiful (and enormous) stretch of land.